pateltanvi2992/Analyzing-Facial-Expressions-with-Generative-AI-in-Clinical-Genetics/README.md

 # Approximating facial expression effects on diagnostic accuracy via generative AI in medical genetics
  This repository contains studies of the use of generative AI to analyze genetic disease-related facial expressions.
 The project focuses on using generative models to analyze and comprehend the distinct facial expressions linked to different genetic conditions through the use of the latest methods.
 ![Workflow of face expression changes in clinical genetics](images/Face_Expressions_chages_flowchart.png)

+## Availibility of data and materials
+The images used were sourced through online searches; however, due to copyright redistribution constraints, we are unable to freely share these images.
+For access to the dataset, please contact us.

 ## Environment
 All required Python packages are listed in the ```environment/hyperstyle_env.yaml````file.
 Create and activate Python environment